smurfy/fahrplan/nokiastore.md

 ---
 layout: default
-title: Nokia Meego and symbian store transition
+title: Nokia N9 and symbian store transition
 ---

-Hi N9 and symbian users,
+Dear N9 and symbian users,

-Version 2.0.15 is the current latest version available in the Nokia store and i'm not longer able to update fahrplan via the store.
+Version 2.0.15 is latest version available in the Nokia store and i'm not longer able to update fahrplan via the store.

-Once a newer version is available i will provide here the latest versions as direct download and if necessary a documentation how to install them.
+Visit the [download page][1] to download newer versions for your platform.

 Background
 ==========